mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "Someone's here," Casra whispered.
 Thi reached behind their bed and pulled out two steel-tipped wooden poles and handed one to Kipnu.
 "I'll go first," thi said, approaching the ladder.

-Kipnu watched as Casra went up the ladder and cracked the door to peer through.
+Kipnu looked on as Casra went up the ladder and cracked the door to peer through.
 From the corner of his eye, he could see Linyu, awake and hiding in the corner under a blanket.

-<!-- left off -->

 "Stay here.
 Guard Linyu," Casra commanded Kipnu.
 Thi went up through the door, and Kipnu went up the ladder to watch and listen.

-"The wind speaks!", called the stranger, and Casra came out to meet her in the forest.
-They embraced each other, and Kipnu saw that it was Setre who had come to visit.
-Casra wasn't lying to him after all.
+"The wind speaks!", called the stranger with a frantic voice, and Casra came out to meet hae in the forest.

-"Did you find him?" asked Setre in hushed tones.
+"Did you find him?" asked the strange maman.
+The voice was familiar to him, but he couldn't remember who it was.

-""
+<!-- left off -->

 "I captured him.
 He is property of our tribe.
 You know this."